kimjarvis/reemote/examples/gui/README.md

-# Command Line Interface
+# Graphical User Interface

-Run a script from a GUI line.
-Upload the inventory.
-The switch controls the creation of the directory on all the servers listed in inventory.
+Make or remove a directory on all the servers listed in inventory.py.